 In this recipe, onions and paneer are dunked in a creamy, rich, and classic onion, tomato, bell pepper and cashew based gravy.
 This gravy adds plenty of flavor to this recipe.
 This curry is more on the sweeter than the spicier side due to lots of onions and ground cashews.

 This is a dry dish which can be served with naan, tandoori roti or paratha.
 This would also make a lovely festive or party/get-together recipe.
 No matter what is the occasion, pair it with any Indian bread and experience the taste of the mouth-watering meal.

-- Puree tomato and bell pepper and keep it aside.
+- Puree them until smooth, and keep it aside.

 - Transfer onions to a plate and set it aside.

 - Heat 2 tablespoons of oil in the same pan.

 - Once hot, add the cumin seeds and let them splutter.